Mount Pleasant, Brampton

 Mount Pleasant is a neighbourhood of Brampton, Ontario, Canada, located in the northwestern portion of the city.
 Historically, the community was a rural hamlet surrounded by agricultural lands.
-Since opening the Mount Pleasant GO Station in 2006, the area has experienced rapid suburban growth.
-Along with the Mount Pleasant GO Station retail amenities have opened in the area.
-The public library has opened up both floors and the library building is a reconstructed historic CPR station structure used as a cultural facility in the Mount Pleasant Civic Square shared with the Peel District School Board and the library.
+Since the Mount Pleasant GO Station opened in 2005, the area has experienced rapid suburban growth.
+Also, retail amenities have opened in the area.

+The public library has opened up both floor in the building, which is a reconstructed historic CPR station structure that is used as a cultural facility in the Mount Pleasant Civic Square and is shared with the Peel District School Board.
 The school connected to the library is Mount Pleasant Village Public School and offers grades K-8.
+As of the 2021 Community Profile, the neighbourhood has a population of 53,640 across 13,167 households.